jefftune/General/Tango_Card_Service_API.md

 <a name="open_account"></a>
 ## Open Tango Card Account ##

-In order to use the Tango Card API, it is required to open and fund a Tango Card account on https://www.tangocard.com
+In order to use the Tango Card Service API, it is required to open and fund a Tango Card account on https://www.tangocard.com

 <a name="open_account_register"></a>
 ### Register ###